 Siena Cathedral - Duomo di Siena

-The 13th century duomo of Siena is one of Italy's top Gothic cathedrals.
-Its black and white facade is decorated with intricate carvings and statues while inside are many art works including beautiful frescoes and floor mosaics.
-Artists whose works you'll see include Michelangelo, Pisano, Donatello and Pinturicchio.
-Most spectacular are the stunning marble floor mosaics dating from the 14th-16th centuries but they are only displayed for a couple months each year, usually around September.
-The Gate of Heaven Tour is also spectacular.
-Be sure to visit the Crypt and Baptistery too.
-There is an admission charge for the duomo.Continue to 5 of 11 below.
+The 13th-century duomo of Siena is one of Italy's top Gothic cathedrals.
+Its black and white facade is decorated with intricate carvings and statues, while inside are many artworks including beautiful frescoes and floor mosaics.
+Artists whose works you'll see include Michelangelo, Pisano, Donatello, and Pinturicchio.
+Most spectacular are the stunning marble floor mosaics dating from the 14th-16th centuries.
+Admission to the duomo starts at around €8, and then goes up depending on how many of the complex's sites you wish to visit.
+The crypt and baptistery are very interesting, and the Gate of Heaven Tour, to the upper levels of the duomo, is spectacular.

 Orvieto's medieval cathedral is known for its gleaming mosaic-covered facade and is one of Italy's top Romanesque - Gothic masterpieces.
 Also of note are the large bronze doors, statues adorning the exterior, and two interior chapels with beautiful frescoes.
 The cathedral is also stunning because of its setting, sitting atop a tufa ridge.

 The Umbria town of Assisi and the Basilica di San Francesco are famous as the home of Saint Francis, Italy's patron saint.
 The tomb of Saint Francis is housed in the basilica, a popular pilgrimage site.
 Built into a hillside, the basilica is made of two churches, the lower and upper, and outside is a large portico.
 Both churches are richly decorated with frescoes by medieval artists.
 Although badly damaged by an earthquake in 1997, most of the church has been restored although some frescoes were lost.
-Saint Francis Basilica is a UNESCO World Heritage Site.Continue to 9 of 11 below.
+Saint Francis Basilica is a UNESCO World Heritage Site.